 We have updated Table E1, where the workload refers to the undergrounding of overhead lines within or around the borders of the national parks/areas of outstanding natural beauty that form our designated areas.
-We are reporting 5.38km of overhead line removed in Northeast and 0.84km in Yorkshire during 2020/21.
+We are reporting 13.99km of overhead line removed in Northeast during 2021/22, with schemes completed in the North York Moors National Park (NP), Yorkshire Dales NP, Nidderdale AONB and North Pennines AONB, with expenditure totalling £1.5m.